indigoviolet/presos/PITCHME.md

 ### Relation

 <blockquote>
-Given sets X1 , S, , . . . , S, (not necessarily
+Given sets X1 , S1, S2, . . , S, (not necessarily
 distinct), R is a relation on these n sets if it is a set of ntuples each of which has its first element from S1, its second element from Sz , and so on.